Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You can’t miss… the Abbaye Royale de L’Épau

-This Cistercian monastery was founded by queen Berengaria of Navarre, widow of King Richard I aka the Lionheart.
-She stayed there until her death and it contains her tomb.
+This Cistercian monastery was founded by Queen Berengaria of Navarre, widow of King Richard I aka the Lionheart.
+She remained there until her death and it contains her tomb.
 Visit for a strong sense of peace and serenity.

 Click here to book a hotel in Le Mans